 Traffic control device placement and usage is the most important thing you can do to warn road users.
 It is also one of the more dangerous tasks while working around traffic.
-Typically, this activity is placing signs along the roadway and setting up the delineated areas using channelization devices usually called cones, candle sticks, drums and in some cases barricades.
-Before any set up is done, a Traffic Control Plan along with an orientation will be performed.
-In some cases which will be discussed later, a Traffic Control Plan is not required (see Work Duration).
+Typically, this activity is placing signs along the roadway and setting up the delineated areas using channelization devices usually called cones, tubular markers "candle sticks", drums and in some cases barricades.